finos/git-proxy/README.md

 ## Contact

-Drop a note, ask a question or just say hello in our [community Slack channel](https://app.slack.com/client/T01E7QRQH97/C06LXNW0W76) 👋
+Drop a note, ask a question or just say hello in our [community Slack channel](https://app.slack.com/client/T01E7QRQH97/C06LXNW0W76) 👋 ; if you can't access Slack, you can [subscribe to git-proxy@lists.finos.org](mailto:git-proxy+subscribe@lists.finos.org)

+Join our [bi-weekly Zoom meeting]( https://zoom.us/j/97235277537?pwd=aDJsaE8zcDJpYW1vZHJmSTJ0RXNZUT09) on Monday, 11am EST (odd week numbers), reach out to [help@finos.org](mailto:help@finos.org) to get a Calendar invitation.

 Otherwise, if you have a deeper query or require more support, please [raise an issue](https://github.com/finos/git-proxy/issues).
-You can also reach out to [help@finos.org](mailto:help@finos.org).